carob16/OpenSourceAR/README.md

 All code is collected or made from OpenSource Libraries or free WEB API's

-Rapport from presented project is in the Document-folder
+Rapport from presented project is found in Bachelorprosjekt_DAT303_V2021 (1).pdf